Phone: (804) 556-5361 Fax: (804) 784-5146 Hours of Operation: Monday-Friday 6:00AM – 4:30 PM

-Parent(s) or their designees are requested to accompany their young child(ren) to and from the bus stop.
-Specifically, Pre-K through 3rd students require an approval individual physically present to receive the student in the afternoon.
-Students should arrive at the bus stop at least 5 minutes before the bus is scheduled to arrive.
-The Transportation Department may set acceptable distance to stops at .30/mile- elementary and .50/mile- middle and high school.
+It is the parents responsibility to ensure students get to and from the bus stop safely.
+Specifically, Pre-K through 3rd students require an approved individual physically present to receive the student in the afternoon.
+Students should arrive at the bus stop at least 10 minutes before the bus is scheduled to arrive.

 Please remember these important safety guidelines:

-- An adult must be present at the bus stop in order for children in grades Prek-3rd to be discharged from the bus or the child will be returned to school.
+An adult must be present at the bus stop in order for children in grades Pre-K through 3rd to be discharged from the bus or the child will be returned to school for safety purposes.

 Conduct on Buses